danmayer/coverage-bug/README.md

 {"/Users/danmayer/projects/coverage-bug/covercheck.rb"=>[0, 0, nil, nil, 1, 1, nil, nil, 1, 1, nil, 0, nil, 1, 1, 1]}
 ```

-This could allow some extremely interesting code usage tracking, such as pausing and resuming in before / after hooks in rails to track usage only in particular routes, controllers, modules, or etc.
+This could allow some extremely interesting code usage tracking, such as pausing and resuming in before / after hooks in Rails to track usage only in particular routes, controllers, modules, or etc. Using reset you could get just changes during a given run, or user could not reset the data and build up a results set over time, but still only incur the performance overhead on a very specific section of code.

+I intend to be able to expand the capabilities of [Coverband](https://github.com/danmayer/coverband) using this feature as well as reduce the performance costs it currently incurs to run it.